 The major competitor to the B737-800 is the Airbus A320.
-The B737-800 also competes with the smaller B737-700 and A319, the earlier B737-300/400 variants and to a lesser degree the MD-80/90.
+The B737-800 also competes with the smaller B737-700 and A319, the earlier B737-300/400 variants and to a lesser degree the MD- 80/90.
 The aircraft was first delivered in 1998.

-Twenty-seven winglet and nine non-winglet equipped B737-800 aircraft are currently inactive, mostly for major checks and/or modifications, or because the aircraft are at lease-end and are seeking to be placed in new operating arrangements.
-Current low fuel prices, and continued capacity constraint strategies from major operators should result in all but the most aged B737-800s will remain in revenue service.
+Twenty-Seven winglet equipped B737-800 aircraft are currently inactive, mostly for major checks and/or modifications, or those aircraft that are at lease-end and are seeking new operating placements.
+Current low fuel prices, and continued capacity constraint strategies from major operators should work to keep all but the most aged B737-800s in revenue service.

-AISI analysis of the market for the B737 type indicates that Boeing and Airbus are "overbooking" production slots, which allows buyers later in the backlog to take an earlier production slot that becomes available if the scheduled buyer defaults at delivery.
-This has worked to firm up the value of all aircraft, particularly used aircraft, as fewer aircraft are left unsold due to buyer defaults.
+AISI analysis of the market for the B737 type indicates that Boeing and Airbus are "overbooking" production slots which allows buyers later in the backlog to take any earlier production slots that become available if scheduled buyers default at delivery.
+This has worked to firm up the value of all aircraft, particularly used aircraft, as new aircraft aren't searching long and hard for willing buyers.